Anissa Ben Marrou

 "I was feeling really low and facing depression after this experience and, on top of this, facing a number of setbacks in trying to find work.

 "I found that Gap was a company where I could progress so I worked towards becoming a Key Holder.
 Having the team believe in me and give me keys to the store really boosted my confidence too.
-I now also get the opportunity to work on the Get into Retail programmes with other young people, helping bring out their confidence and build their employability skills.

 Find out more about how we're working with Gap to develop young people's skills and confidence through our retail courses.